onurkanbakirci/react-native-companim/README.md

  ```
 Code explanation:
-    You can specify style of the button whatever you want.You can also specify :
+    You can specify style of the button whatever you want.You can also specify :<br/>
----duration  value which is the complement time of the animation
+- duration  value which is the complement time of the animation<br/>
----repeat value which is repetition of the animation.If it is `true`, animation  playing continuously
+- repeat value which is repetition of the animation.If it is `true`, animation  playing continuously<br/>
----gone value is that when is true , button is not shown again
+- gone value is that when is true , button is not shown again<br/>

 |   prop   |     #default     |